riad-azz/flask-allowed-hosts/README.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=5000)
 ```

-Now only the allowed hosts can access the protected endpoint(s).
+Now only the allowed hosts set in `ALLOWED_HOSTS` can access the protected endpoint(s).
 Requests from other hosts will receive a 403 Forbidden error.

+_The default value for `allowed_hosts` is an empty list, which means requests from all hosts are allowed._

 ## Contributing